“We are getting late. Let’s hurry up!”, cried Shruti, eager to ride her bicycle.

 “Grandmaa…Come down.
 Let me take you on a ride”, said Shruti playfully.
 “Yes, coming in some time”, I chuckled and stood up for a better view.

 All the kids stood beaming ready to ride their cycles.
 And, my husband Gangadharam stood there holding Karthikeya’s cycle from behind.

-“Sit and try to balance yourself, Karthik”, Gangadharam encouraged my youngest grandson holding the cycle.
+“Sit and try to balance yourself, Karthik”, Gangadharam encouraged my youngest grandson while holding the cycle.

 This reminded me of my childhood at Dharanikota with my elder brother and sister.
 It was during the Dasara holidays that my brother taught me how to cycle.